Twist333d/omni-claude/feature_scoping/implement-vector-storage-and-embedding-az-20.md

 I need to define something similar but using ChromaDB and vector embeddings from OpenAI.

 ## Scope
-- Create a db
+- Create a ChromaDB database
-- Load in the chunks
+- Load chunks into the database
-- Generate the embeddings properly
+- Generate embeddings using OpenAI's API
-- Store the data
+- Store data in ChromaDB
-- Load the db
+- Load the database
-- Save the deb
+- Save the database

 ## Inputs
 - Chunks which have the following structure